 Thy Wondrous Story, Illinois

-The marker is located at Chrisman on the north side of US 36, just west of Indiana State line.
+The marker is located 6.7 miles east of Chrisman on the north side of US 36, just west of Indiana State line.

 Division of Highways and The Illinois State Historical Society